 - Keras 2.2.4

-PEDL will automatically select a GPU-enabled version of the image when running on agents with GPUs.
+PEDL will automatically select GPU-specific versions of each library when running on agents with GPUs.
 The trial environment can be further customized by running an arbitrary list of "runtime" commands and installing additional Python packages, as described below.

-If the model definition has publicly accessible dependencies that are not included in the base trial runner image, the experiment config file provides two options for adding to the trial runner environment:
+If a trial runner or command container have publicly accessible dependencies that are not covered by the above dependencies, the experiment config file provides two options for adding dependencies to the environment:

 runtime_commands.
-Before running the experiment, PEDL will generate and cache a new trial runner container with the requested packages installed and commands executed.
+Before launching the trial or command, PEDL will generate and cache a new container with the requested packages installed and commands executed.